joliencremers/bpnreg/paper.md

 The two main functions are `bpnr` for fitting Bayesian projected normal multiple regression models for circular outcomes and `bpnme` for fitting Bayesian projected normal mixed-effects models for circular outcomes.

-For more examples we refer to @Cremers2018-ys.
+For detailed examples on how to fit these two types of models using `bpnreg` and circular data analysis in general we refer to
+@Cremers2018-ys.
 Answers to frequently asked questions regarding the use of `bpnreg` can be found in the `FAQ` vignette available on `CRAN`.

 # Acknowledgements